 - Description of the project:

 The global market for sports analytics is forecasted to reach $5.11B per year by 2026.
 The market for sports medicine is approximated at $5B+ per year.
 The athlete tracking systems market in 2018 was estimated at $2.26B.

 At the same time, telehealth is quickly becoming more popular in the delivery of physiotherapy strength and rehabilitation exercises.
 Remote delivery of coaching and rehab reduces pressure on the health system, and facilitates access to non-critical services during emergencies such as pandemics.
 It also facilitates wider access to services where the physio may be far away.

 Deep learning models for computer vision have the potential to assist physios in video analysis.
 Action quality assessment (AQA) involves the quantification of how well actions are carried out.
 2D and 3D human pose estimation (HPE) helps to identify the position of the skeleton subject.
 3D shape estimation estimates the surface mesh of the subject.
 3D force estimation can predict the ground reaction forces at each foot, and the torques at each joint.
-Our start-up team at VideoForce that includes physiotherapists, biomechanical engineers and computer scientists have been collecting a dataset of videos from physiotherapists and trial partners at a number of high-profile sports clubs (see Prior Work section).
-An example frame from a video is shown below.
+Our team including physiotherapists, biomechanical engineers and computer scientists will collect a dataset of videos from physiotherapists at a number of high-profile sports clubs.
 With labels provided by the physiotherapists, we can incorporate domain knowledge into the models.

 - What problem is your project solving?